k-gorod/Scandiweb-task/README.md

 4. Webpack

 # ?

 > Inside return of Slide component you can insert any HTML content, and send in props any data object.
+> You can press on number in top of the slider to open select component and fast slide to needed poster.

 ---